megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-job.md

         toF("kubernetes-job:///?kubernetesClient=#kubernetesClient&operation=listJobByLabels").
         to("mock:result");

-This operation returns a List of Jobs from your cluster, using a label selector (with key1 and key2, with value value1 and value2)
+This operation returns a list of jobs from your cluster, using a label selector (with key1 and key2, with value value1 and value2)

--   createJob: This operation creates a job on a Kubernetes Cluster
+-   `createJob`: This operation creates a job on a Kubernetes Cluster

 We have a wonderful example of this operation thanks to [Emmerson Miranda](https://github.com/Emmerson-Miranda) from this [Java